What is the structure of Oakville Little League Baseball?

 If my child is unhappy with the team they are placed on, can they switch teams?

 Only in extreme cases does the League allow children to switch teams after the teams have been formed.
-Such requests must be made in writing to Oakville Little League’s Player Agent who will discuss the situation with the VP of Baseball Operations.
+Such requests must be made in writing to Oakville Little League’s VP of Baseball Operations.
 Approval requires extenuating circumstances, so any request is highly unlikely to be approved, and in most cases, we will ask the player remains with their team.
 Team balance is established early on, and changes of this type are difficult, if not impossible to implement without upsetting the balance that has been established.

 If my child decides to quit, is it possible to get a refund?